demianriccardi/CrysENM/README.md

 2. CrysFML:  http://www.ill.eu/other_sites/fullprof/php/programs24b7.html?pagina=Crysfml
 3. Lapack95: http://www.netlib.org/lapack95/

-It will work, but you have to know what you're doing!

 I will push programs that use the library as I clean them up.
 Contact me if you are interested!
 A contact got me this far!